Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Methodology

 \subsection{Time-stepping Method}

 For a time-dependent PDE written in semi-discrete form:

 the discrete state $\phi^n$ is advanced to $\phi^{n+1}$ using the unified scheme:

 where $\Delta t$ is the time-step size and $\mathcal{N}(\cdot)$ denotes the spatial operator after finite-difference discretization (including boundary treatments).
-The parameter $\alpha$ controls the degree of implicitness: $\alpha=1$ recovers the forward (explicit) Euler scheme, $\alpha=0$ corresponds to the backward (implicit) Euler scheme, and $\alpha=0.5$ yields the Crank-Nicolson discretization\citep{crank1947practical}.
+The parameter $\alpha$ controls the degree of implicitness: $\alpha=1$ recovers the forward (explicit) Euler scheme, $\alpha=0$ corresponds to the backward (implicit) Euler scheme, and $\alpha=0.5$ yields the Crank-Nicolson discretization~\citep{crank1947practical}.

-Instead of advancing Eq.~\eqref{eq:theta_scheme} with a conventional time-integration implementation (e.g., explicit marching, or implicit updates requiring the solution of linear/nonlinear systems at each step), FDTO treats $\phi^{n+1}$ as the optimization variable and minimizes the norm of the discrete residual at each time step.
-A local-in-time optimization subproblem is formulated and solved, initialized from $\phi^{n}$:
+Instead of advancing Eq.~\eqref{eq:theta_scheme} with a conventional time-integration implementation, such as explicit marching or implicit updates that require solving linear/nonlinear systems at each step, FDTO recasts each time-step update as a local optimization problem.
+At the \(n\)-th time step, the state from the previous step is used to initialize the optimization variable,

+The next state is then obtained by approximately minimizing the discrete PDE residual over a single time step:

+where \(\mathcal{L}_{\mathrm{PDE}}^{n}\) denotes the residual loss associated with the \(n\)-th time-step discretization.
+Within each time step, this local optimization problem is solved iteratively, with the number of inner iterations denoted by \(K_{max}\).
+Starting from \(\phi_0^{n}\), the optimizer updates the candidate state according to

+where \(\mathcal{O}\) denotes the optimizer at the \(n\)-th time step, \(\eta\) is the learning rate, and the gradient is taken with respect to the current candidate state \(\phi_k^{n}\).
+Boundary conditions are imposed during the construction of the candidate state before evaluating the residual loss.
+Upon completion of the inner optimization loop, the optimized state is accepted as \(\phi_{K_{max}}^{n}\) and is then used to initialize the optimization at the next time step.
+This procedure preserves the time-marching structure while replacing the conventional algebraic solve at each step with a residual-minimization process.

-This time-marching optimization enhances conditioning by restricting each optimization solve to a single time-step update, rather than optimizing over the entire time horizon at once.
-In addition, the finite-difference discretization provides residual scaling/normalization, which keeps the gradients well balanced across state components (e.g., velocity and pressure) and thereby promotes stable convergence under first-order/quasi-Newton optimizers.
+This local-in-time formulation improves the conditioning of the optimization problem by restricting each solve to a single time-step update, rather than optimizing over the entire time horizon simultaneously.
+Moreover, the finite-difference discretization provides a naturally scaled residual representation, which helps balance the gradients across different state components, such as velocity and pressure, and thereby promotes stable convergence when using first-order or quasi-Newton optimizers.